AY2526S1-CS2103T-W14-2/tp/docs/UserGuide.md

   e.g. 12pm should be typed as `12:00` and 7pm should be typed as `19:00`.

 * If you are using a PDF version of this document, be careful when copying and pasting commands that span multiple lines as space characters surrounding line-breaks may be omitted when copied over to the application.

+**Using previously entered commands:**<br>

+* Hate retyping commands?
+Press the Up / Down arrow keys in the command box!

+* Swap between your previously-used and currently-typing commands!

 </box>

 ---